 Thoughts on Wilt, Kobe and LeBronOn the 50th anniversary of Wilt Chamberlain's 100 point game, two of Chamberlain's former teams squared off in his hometown of Philadelphia--and only one of them managed to surpass the century mark, as the 76ers routed the Warriors 105-83.
 A couple weeks ago, two of the 10 best players in the NBA--two-time defending scoring champion Kevin Durant and 2011 All-NBA Second Team guard Russell Westbrook--combined to score 91 points.
 Not only is Chamberlain's record safe for the foreseeable future, it is unlikely that any two NBA stars will combine to score 100 points in a game any time soon!

 One of my favorite sports books is Wait Till Next Year, which was co-written by William Goldman and Mike Lupica.
 In a portion of the book titled "To the Death," Goldman described how most athletes' reputations decline with the passing of time but Goldman argued that Chamberlain would prove to be an exception to this.
 Goldman declared, "During Michael Jordan's amazing '86-'87, Wilt was always in the papers because Jordan was always scoring the most this's since Wilt Chamberlain or taking the most that's since Wilt Chamberlain.
 And that ain't gonna change, folks.
 Not in this century.
 Take big-scoring games, for example.
 Michael Jordan hit 60 points, twice last year.
 In the eighties, only two other men have done it, each once: Bernard King and Larry Bird.
 Four times this decade.
 Seven other guys did it once: Fulks (the first), Mikan, Gervin, West, Barry, Maravich and David 'oh-what-a-fall-was-there-' Thompson.
 Elgin Baylor did it thrice.
 And Wilt?
 Well, it's been done 46 times so you subtract.
 Wilt: 32.
 The rest of basketball: 14.
 At the present rate, we will be well into the twenty-first century before the NBA catches up."
 It is now almost 25 years since Goldman penned those words and Chamberlain still leads the rest of the NBA 32-28.
-Larry Miller (67), Zelmo Beaty (63) and Julius Erving (63 in four overtimes) are the only ABA players who scored at least 60 points in a game and even if you add their performances into the mix Chamberlain still leads every player in ABA-NBA history in 60 point games 32-31!
+Larry Miller (67), Zelmo Beaty (63), Julius Erving (63 in four overtimes) and Stew Johnson (62) are the only ABA players who scored at least 60 points in a game and even if you add their performances into the mix Chamberlain still has as many 60 point games as every other player in ABA-NBA history combined!
 Kobe Bryant (five), Michael Jordan (four in the regular season plus one in the playoffs) and Elgin Baylor (three in the regular season plus one in the playoffs) are the only players other than Chamberlain who have topped the 60 point barrier more than once.

 You can adjust statistics for pace, you can debate the quality of defensive play in the 1960s compared to later eras, you can bring up whatever objections or qualifiers you want but anyone who truly understands basketball--anyone who has actually played the game at any level long enough to know how difficult it is to score even 30 or 40 points in a game--realizes that what Chamberlain accomplished that night in Hershey, Pennsylvania 50 years ago is remarkable.
 I loved the old clip that ESPN showed of Chamberlain saying that it was not that big of a deal because he only doubled his seasonal scoring average--remember, that was the year that Chamberlain averaged 50.4 ppg and amassed 45 games of at least 50 points, a one season total that far eclipses Michael Jordan's career total of 31 (Jordan also had eight more 50 point games in the playoffs).